 While you are in motion, push your feet opposite each other.

 Try it.
 Perfect it.
 And you’ll live to do it.

-If you haven’t mastered the 180 degree maneuver, stop reading right now because you won’t be able to do this move without it.
+If you haven’t mastered the 180-degree maneuver, stop reading right now because you won’t be able to make this move without it.

-You’ve probably already figured it out but the 360 degree spin is basically two 180 degree maneuvers back to back.
+You’ve probably already figured it out, but the 360-degree spin is two 180 degree maneuvers back to back.